Aliases for CBS Gene

 The protein encoded by this gene acts as a homotetramer to catalyze the conversion of homocysteine to cystathionine, the first step in the transsulfuration pathway.
 The encoded protein is allosterically activated by adenosyl-methionine and uses pyridoxal phosphate as a cofactor.
 Defects in this gene can cause cystathionine beta-synthase deficiency (CBSD), which can lead to homocystinuria.
 Multiple alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, May 2010]

 GeneCards Summary for CBS Gene

 CBS (Cystathionine-Beta-Synthase) is a Protein Coding gene.
-Diseases associated with CBS include homocystinuria caused by cystathionine beta-synthase deficiency and homocystinuria due to cbs deficiency.
+Diseases associated with CBS include homocystinuria, b6-responsive and nonresponsive types and homocystinuria caused by cystathionine beta-synthase deficiency.
 Among its related pathways are Metabolism and Carbon metabolism.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is LOC102724560.